opensmartnic/panic_with_cocotb/README.md

 # PANIC

+update：

+A small amount of code has been changed here to make it run in modelsim.
+Code of cocotb has been added.
+The original tb file written by verilog has been rewritten with cocotb.

 ## Introduction

 This is the FPGA prototype for PANIC.
 PANIC is a new programmable 100G NIC that provides cross-tenant performance isolation and low-latency load-balancing across parallel offload engines.
 Our FPGA prototype is implemented in pure Verilog.

 PANIC has unique architectural features, including a hybrid push/pull packet scheduler, a high-performance switching interconnect, and self-contained compute units.
 In this repo, you can find the Verilog implementation of the above components.
 Besides, this repo also includes the packet buffer manager, the single-stage RMT pipeline (packet parser), the packet generator, and the packet capture agent.